-beg for his life; indeed, he did not say anything, except when he was spoken to, and then he answered collectedly.
-Itis abductors had little to say to him, as was in keeping with the character they were in their own eyes-the character acter of officers of justice, sternly and silently executing a sentence already decreed by a regular tribunal.
+Leo Frank died bravely.
+He did not beg for his life; indeed, he did not say anything, except when he was spoken to, and then he answered collectedly.
+His abductors had little to say to him, as was in keeping with the character they were in their own eyes-the character of officers of justice, sternly and silently executing a sentence already decreed by a regular tribunal.

 How this delusion could have settled upon a whole community may be hard to understand.
-But the extent to which it went may be understood by the fact that the lynchers would have with them no men of lawless character or bad reputation.
+But the extent to which it went may be understood by the fact no men of lawless character or bad renutation.
 The lawless and the violent men of Cobb County, those with a celebrity as such, were not permitted to know what was going on, and would not have been permitted to participate.
-After the hanging these violent and lawless elements, furious at having been ignored, tried to take their vengeande on the dead body, and Georgia was saved from an added shame by the courage and energy of one man, Judge Newton A. Morris.
+After the hanging these violent and lawless elements, furious at having been ignored, tried to take their vengeance on the dead body, and Georgia was saved from an added shame by the courage and energy of one man, Judge Newton A. Mor-